 Squirrels!
-Not only are they a fun thing to say, squirrels are also a great way to think about biodiversity, competition between species and conservation.
+Not only is it a fun word to say, squirrels are also a great way to think about biodiversity, competition between species and conservation.

 In the UK, the once-abundant red squirrel (Sciurus vulgaris) came under threat when grey squirrels (Sciurus carolinensis) from North America were introduced in the 1870s.

 This shows that the introduction of a new species to an area may sound positive in theory, but can have devastating consequences in reality.

 Chunky peanut butter

 Preparation time: 20 minutes